TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-accmgmt-replication.md

 	<symptomId>StorageReplicationInsight</symptomId>
 	<executionText>We are running a quick check to find out if your storage resource is recoverable</executionText>
 	<timeoutText>We stopped the check, as it was taking too long</timeoutText>
 	<noResultText>Our troubleshooter did not detect any issues with your storage account.
-Please make sure that the selected storage account in the previous blade is the one that you're having issues with concerning changing replication type.</noResultText>
+Make sure that the selected storage account in the previous blade is the one that you're having issues with concerning changing replication type.</noResultText>
     <maxInsightCount>2</maxInsightCount>
 	<additionalInputsReq>true</additionalInputsReq>
 </insight>